semihM/project_smok/README.md

 		} // SpawnTables
 		// Add a table named ReplaceParmDefaults to change values in key-value pairs
 		// Use $[expression] format to evaluate expressions for every single spawn call
-		//  - If $[expression] is used in an entity group, it will require SCRIPT AUTHORIZATION for players to use this entity group
+		//  - If $[expression] is used in an entity group, it will require PS_USER_SCRIPTER level for players to use this entity group
 		//	- With the $[expression] format, you can access to some external variables:
 		//		1.
 To get the command caller player as VSLib.Player use "player" variable
 		//		2.
 To get the table of arguments used with the command use "GetArgument(idx)" for idx'th argument